-The best displays often consist of plants growing in healthy clumps that complement each other, rather overgrown mishmash of species.
+The best displays often consist of plants growing in healthy clumps that complement each other, rather than an overgrown mishmash of species.

-Of course, since this is essentially just gardening, feel free to experiment by try to plan ahead to avoid any extra work and disruption to the vivarium.
+Of course, since this is essentially just gardening, feel free to experiment by trying to plan ahead to avoid any extra work and disruption to the vivarium.

 If necessary, temporary filler plants may be used to provide quick-growing cover for the animals as long as these plants are easily controlled.

 - Can be positioned straight or at a 45 degree angle

 Keep the plants and their chosen substrates well-watered but give them plenty of light and air circulation to allow them to dry out between watering.